-CHAPTER 17 Yes, Virginia, You Can Customize Your Lightning Experience Home Page
+CHAPTER 22 Yes, Virginia, You Can Customize Your Lightning Experience Home Page

-- Create a Custom Home Page
+- Create a Custom

+Home Page for

+Lightning Experience

 - Roll Out Your Custom Home Page to Your Lightning Experience Users

 - Look at Your Handiwork

 Give your users everything they need to manage their day from the Home page in Lightning Experience.
 Your sales reps can see their quarterly performance summary and get important updates on critical tasks and opportunities.
-You can also customize the page for different types of users and assign custom pages for different profiles.
+You can also customize the page for different types of users and assign custom pages to different apps and app-and-profile combinations.

-You can create a custom Home page in two ways: Create it from scratch using a template, or edit an existing page.
+You can create a custom Home page in a few different ways: Create it from scratch using a template, clone it from another custom Home page, or edit a page from the Home tab in a Lightning app.